 The purpose of the program is to encourage organizations to plan for their future, to develop a reliable source of funding that supports mission and program goals, to support maintenance and operations of capital projects through endowment building and to engage a broad base of contributors from the community.
-For more information, please contact Gayle Farley.
+For more information, please contact Jennifer Meckling.

 Find a list of organizations currently participating in the match here.

 The five Kirschner Trusts have supported charitable projects in the Muskogee, Okla., area since 1979.
 In 2013, the assets of the trusts were transferred to the Oklahoma City Community Foundation.
 To learn more about the Kirschner Trusts grant program guidelines and restrictions, click here.

 In 1985, the Donna Nigh Foundation was established as a charitable foundation in recognition of Mrs. Nigh’s commitment and work on behalf of Oklahoma’s developmentally disabled citizens, a cause she has championed since 1968.
 In 1997, Donna and her husband, former Oklahoma Governor George Nigh, transferred the assets of the foundation to create an endowment at the Oklahoma City Community Foundation.
 To learn more about the endowment and its grants program for individuals and nonprofit organizations, please click here.